-Due to the unique nature of Social Justice and the diversity of the fields it connects, the program is structured to give students the option of customizing their major in order to focus on the issues or areas that most appeal to them.
-Although the program offers a variety of concentrations, the director of the program, together with selected advisors, will work closely with each student, so that his/her interests shape an individual experience as a path to a meaningful future.
-The flexibility of the program, too, allows for students to successfully double major, thus enabling them to pursue their social concerns while learning other valuable skills and knowledge.
+Due to the unique nature of social justice and the diversity of the fields it connects, the program is structured to give students the option of customizing their major in order to focus on the issues or areas that most appeal to them.
+Although the program offers a variety of concentrations, the director of the program, together with selected advisers, will work closely with each student, so that his/her interests shape an individual experience as a path to a meaningful future.
+The flexibility of the program, too, allows for students to successfully double-major, thus enabling them to pursue their social concerns while learning other valuable skills and knowledge.

 The major in social justice offers students the possibility of preparing for exciting work in a variety of fields.
 Career opportunities include employment in government agencies; colleges and universities; consulting firms; research institutes; corporations; domestic and international nongovernmental organizations, including community and environmental organizations; human-rights organizations, e.g., Amnesty International, Human Rights Watch; the United Nations; and international development organizations.